Analyzing Taitron Components (TAIT) & Its Rivals

-Taitron Components (NASDAQ: TAIT – Get Rating) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Taitron Components to similar businesses based on the strength of its analyst recommendations, profitability, risk, institutional ownership, earnings, dividends and valuation.
+Taitron Components (NASDAQ: TAIT – Get Rating) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Taitron Components to similar companies based on the strength of its analyst recommendations, earnings, profitability, institutional ownership, risk, valuation and dividends.

-15.4% of Taitron Components shares are held by institutional investors.
-Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
-61.2% of Taitron Components shares are held by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+15.4% of Taitron Components shares are owned by institutional investors.
+Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
+61.2% of Taitron Components shares are owned by company insiders.
+Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This is a breakdown of current ratings and recommmendations for Taitron Components and its rivals, as reported by MarketBeat.
+This is a summary of recent ratings and price targets for Taitron Components and its rivals, as provided by MarketBeat.

 |Sell Ratings